DragonSenses/nextjs-auth-starter/architectural-decision-log.md

 const [isPending, startTransition] = useTransition()
 ```

+The `useTransition` hook in React aims to address the issue of UI responsiveness during asynchronous operations, such as data fetching or form submissions.
+It allows you to create smooth transitions between different UI states, like showing a loading spinner while waiting for data or displaying a success message after form submission.

+Here's how it works:

+1. **Smooth Transitions**: When you use `useTransition`, React will delay the rendering of the new UI state until the transition is complete.
+This prevents abrupt changes and provides a smoother experience for users.

+2. **Graceful Loading States**: You can use `useTransition` to handle loading states elegantly.
+For example, when fetching data from an API, you can show a loading spinner while transitioning from the current UI to the loading state.

+3. **Optimized Rendering**: By delaying the rendering of new UI elements, `useTransition` helps avoid unnecessary re-renders.
+This optimization can improve performance, especially when dealing with complex components.

+Note that `useTransition` is part of React's Concurrent Mode, which is still experimental.
+But it's exciting to see how it evolves and becomes more widely adopted.

+#### Add useTransition to sign-in server action

 Now let's wrap the server action call inside the submit handler with a `useTransition`.

 feat: Add useTransition hook for form submission